Maryland Bench Warrant Lawyer

 At its most basic level, a bench warrant is an order issued by a judge (which is where the word “bench” comes from).
 The most common situation where a bench warrant is issued occurs in the event of a person’s failure to appear for a scheduled court date.
 If a defendant does not attend the court date for a criminal or traffic offense that carries a potential jail term (known as a jailable offense), then the judge will likely decide to issue a bench warrant.
 This warrant will only be issued if the defendant does not have a valid emergency that would excuse the absence.

 Once the bench warrant has been issued, it gives the police the power to arrest the defendant at any time.
 If a person has a bench warrant out for them and they are pulled over for even a minor infraction, such a broken taillight, he or she can be arrested by the officer and transported back to the jurisdiction that issued the bench warrant.
 The person will then face a bail decision or, in extreme cases, could be held in jail pending a new court date.
+Anyone who has missed a court date should reach out to a lawyer familiar with bench warrants.

 Motion to Quash a Bench Warrant In Maryland